 Let’s just get to the story…

-At my last school I taught Grade 5, while a good friend who started with me taught Grade 6.
+At my last school, I taught Grade 5, while a good friend and fellow teacher taught Grade 6.
 At the beginning of each school year, usually late September or early October, we would combine our two classes together and take them on a re-treat most often at a camp in the Muskoka area.